Methodology

 19

 Figures are presented from the earliest point we have consistent and reliable data for each characteristic.
-Most of statistics in the release relate to progression to HE from 2009/10 onwards, however for Free School Meal pupils we are able to present figures from 2005/06 onwards.
+Most of the statistics in the release relate to cohorts from 2005/06 onwards, however for Free School Meal pupils we are able to present figures from 2001/02 onwards.
+This means we can currently track HE participation up to age 38.

 Caveats

-2. Prior attainment is not accounted for in these measures.
-Many pupils will not continue their education; therefore will not hold the qualifications to progress to HE.
+1. Prior attainment is not accounted for in these measures.
+Many pupils will not continue their education; therefore will not hold the qualifications to progress to HE

-3. Due to the matching procedures deployed, all figures in these measures should be treated as estimates.
+2. Due to the matching procedures deployed, all figures in these measures should be treated as estimates

 Free School Meal Eligibility